-Give a close read and you can also start to understand their energies, i.e. hollow, mobile, solid, cool, intense, and so on.
+Give a close read and you can also start to understand their energies (known in Ayurveda as gunas), for example hollow, mobile, solid, cool, intense, and so on.

-Since both you body, and the food you eat, is made up of elements, this means the food you consume has the ability to alter the relative makeup of the elements in your body.
+Since both your body, and the food you eat, are made up of elements, this means the food you consume has the ability to alter the relative makeup of the elements in your body.

 If you add water by consuming sweet and salty tastes, you will add cool, dense, heavy, large, moist, smooth, cloudy, sticky, white, and clear energies to your body.
 This could manifest as weight gain and congestion.